gregid/standard-resource/docs/resources/deleting-resources.md

 ### Deleting Every Resource of a Type

 Sometimes, you may wish to delete every resource of a specific resource type.
-This example shows how you might do that:
+This example shows how you can go about doing that:

 ```js
 store.remove('resources.books');
 ```

-> Note: you cannot currently delete every resource type.

 ### Deleting Multiple Resources at Once